 3. The Registrar will review the application and inform the Office of the Provost.
 They will contact the professor for approval.
 Faculty often may not be able to provide approval until the start of the semester, once the class size is finalized.

-4. Once the faculty member has agreed that you may audit the class, the Office of the Registrar will contact you to schedule a visit to get a New College photo ID and parking permit.
+4. Once the faculty member has agreed that you may audit the class, the Office of the Registrar will contact you to schedule a visit to get a parking permit.
 You should bring the following to your appointment:

-5. The next workday, staff will create a Moodle or Canvas account for you, depending on which system the course’s professor uses.
-They will email a login ID and initial password to you to get into the account as soon as possible — generally taking one business day.
+5. Staff will create a Canvas account for you, depending on which system the course’s professor uses.
+They will email a login ID and initial password to you to get into the account as soon as possible.

 6. Proof of Florida residency for determining your eligibility to pay in-state tuition rates may be submitted directly to the Office of the Registrar.
 Please be advised that Financial Aid is not available for nondegree-seeking students.